 Just keep going.

-Under the hot sun, air full with the smell of concrete and burn, a thick plume still arching over Brooklyn, I walk, eventually turning left to make it to a street that looks like it goes all the way through downtown to Parkslope and beyond.
+Under the hot sun, the air full with the smell of concrete and burn, a thick plume still arching over Brooklyn, I walk, eventually turning left to make it to a street that looks like it goes all the way through downtown to Parkslope and beyond.
 I have only ever taken the subway this far, so I’m guessing.
 It looks right.
 And, as long as I keep going, I know I will eventually find my way home.

 Thoughts of my mother, my friends begin creeping in as I walk through Cobble Hill.